Eppo-exp/js-client-sdk/docs/js-client-sdk.iprecomputedclientconfigsync.md

 This interface is used for cases where precomputed assignments are available from an external process that can bootstrap the SDK client.

- precomputedConfiguration - The configuration as a string to bootstrap the client.  assignmentLogger - Optional logger for assignment events.  throwOnFailedInitialization - Optional flag to throw an error if initialization fails.

 **Signature:**

 ```typescript